 In dataloader.io, before actually importing the data you must first create an Import task.
-In fact, when creating the task you can save and run it, meaning that this doesn't add any extra steps.
-The beauty of doing things this way is that the next time you want to import the same kind of data, the task will already be created and it will just take you one click to get it up.
+In fact, when creating the task you can save and run it, meaning that this doesn't add extra steps.
+The beauty of this way is that the next time you want to import the same kind of data, the task is already created, and it just takes one click to enable it.
 You can also schedule these tasks to run automatically and forget all about them.
-If you want to build a new task that is similar to one you've already created,you can easily use an old task as a template and build from there, saving you several steps.
+If you want to build a new task that is similar to one you've already created, you can easily use an old task as a template and build from there, saving you several steps.

 So let's get to it...

 - Click New Task on the top menu bar.

 - Select Import.

 Follow these steps to create your first Import Task:

 Step 1: Select your Connection, Operation, and Object

 - Select your connection from the drop down menu.
 Your login credentials are for your default connection.
 If you wish to use a different Salesforce connection than the one you’re using, create a new connection using the + icon next to the connection drop down.